100% kora (unprocessed and unbleached) cotton

 Crafted by a displaced community from Northern India

 Set of 4

-Make entertaining guests an indulgence with Sustainable Threads' stunning hand block printed cotton napkins!
-Heavy weight kora (unbleached & unprocessed) cotton.
+Make entertaining guests an indulgence with Sustainable Threads' stunning hand block printed, heavyweight cotton napkins!
 Highly absorbent, they are a great alternative to disposable paper napkins.
 Packaged with a belly band and a hanger, they make an excellent party favor and host or hostess gift.

 Kind and caring to the environment, hand block printing is a labor-intensive process that involves carving designs on individual wooden blocks, to which dye is applied and stamped on to fabric.
 Numerous careful impressions are required to complete a single finished product.

 Co-ordinated placemats (Starlight), runner (Starlight) and tablecloth (Opal Garden) are available to purchase separately.

 A Fair Trade product.
 Handmade by artisans in India.

 Artisans apply block print patterns to natural, kora cotton - this is unbleached fabric, and is the purest form of cotton.
 To start printing, an artisan evenly applies dye to a hand-carved wooden block.
 The fabric is then hand-stamped firmly and steadily, leaving a printed pattern.
 Dye is frequently added to maintain the same intensity of color.
 Once the printing is finished with a specific color and block, the artisan cleans the block and must wait for the cloth to dry before continuing.
 This is a deceptively simple art - each piece features dozens, if not hundreds, of careful impressions.